Rohith1807/Restaurant-Sales-Dashboard/README.md

-# Restaurant-Sales-Dashboard
+# 🍽️Restaurant-Sales-Dashboard
 It is an **interactive dashboard** created using **PowerBI**.
 The dashboard analyses the **Sales**, reviews the **Menu performance** and gives insights about its **customers** for a restaurant business.
 The data is generated through Mockaroo and cleaned using **Python**.
 # Features
-- **Sales analysis**- Visualizes monthly sales trends and provides an overview of total orders, sales and profits
+- **📉Sales analysis**- Visualizes monthly sales trends and provides an overview of total orders, sales and profits
-- **Menu performance**- Throws light on top and least selling items, analyses the profit margins of the menu items and sales based on categories
+- **🍔Menu performance**- Throws light on top and least selling items, analyses the profit margins of the menu items and sales based on categories
-- **Customer’s insights**- Gives insights on total customers, Average of order values and customer’s lifetime values.
+- **👤Customer’s insights**- Gives insights on total customers, Average of order values and customer’s lifetime values.
 Also highlights its top customers and their spendings.
-# Dataset & Data cleaning
+# 📂Dataset & Data cleaning
 - **Source**- Mockaroo-generated data
 - **Cleaning**- Python(Pandas,Numpy)
 - **Data Files**- <a href=https://github.com/Rohith1807/Restaurant-Sales-Dashboard/tree/main/data>Data Folder</a>

-# Dashboard Insights & Screenshots
+# 🔍Dashboard Insights & Screenshots
 - **Sales Analysis**-
 	![sales_analysis](https://github.com/user-attachments/assets/979c64fa-c1ec-4c91-9f1a-acf53cce405a)
   - Added **Dropdown slicer** to select the **order types(dine-in, takeaway, delivery) and payment method(cash, card, online).**